-Some states have “inherent risk laws,” meaning the skier, snowboarder or snow tuber assumes the inherent risk of injury associated with these activities.
+Some states have “inherent risk laws,” meaning the skier, snowboarder, or snow tuber assumes the inherent risk of injury associated with these activities.
 However, in many cases, an attorney can work to demonstrate that your injuries resulted from factors that were not an inherent risk.

-Additionally, many winter resorts also require you to sign a liability waver.
+Additionally, many winter resorts also require you to sign a liability waiver.
 However, these waivers do not necessarily prevent you from filing a lawsuit.
 In many cases, you may still bring a claim and collect compensation under premises liability law.
 Still, always consult an attorney before taking further action.

-If you or a loved one was harmed during a snow tubing, ski or snowboard accident, then it is important to speak to an attorney without delay.
+If you or a loved one was harmed during a snow tubing, ski, or snowboard accident, then it is important to speak to an attorney without delay.
 The laws and contracts that may apply to your case make ski and snowboard accident claims notoriously complex.
 However, a lawyer can help you determine your legal options and can represent your best interests in a lawsuit.
 Damages from a lawsuit can help pay for costs associated with a traumatic brain injury, spinal cord injury or wrongful death.
 These costs include medical bills, lost income, rehabilitation expenses, and pain and suffering.

-The premises liability lawyers at Regan Zambri Long PLLC serve residents of Virginia, Washington DC and Maryland.
+The premises liability lawyers at Regan Zambri Long PLLC serve residents of Virginia, Washington, DC and Maryland.
 Our law firm also takes cases on a contingency fee basis.
 This means that unless we recover compensation for your injuries or loss, then you will not owe us any fees.
-For more information on your possible legal options after a skiing or snowboarding accident, call (202) 463-3030.
+For more information on your possible legal options after a skiing or snowboarding accident, call (202) 960-4596.
 Otherwise, use our online contact form to describe your situation.